sorelmitra/learn/verifit/Readme.md

 ## No Database Verification

-I am specifically not proposing that the frameworks support database verification, i.e. you do an action in the tested app and then check in the database the results of that action.
+I am specifically proposing that the frameworks do NOT support database verification, i.e. you do an action in the tested app and then check in the database the results of that action.

 One reason is there are many database engines, each with its quirks and API specifics.
 Another reason - even if you just consider a single DB engine, there is still a lot of work to connect to the DB and do the verification.
 The project "Messaging Router" has taught me that.